-Arlington to end sidewalk crowding ordinance passed to slow coronavirus spread
+Maryland prepares for dual viruses as Arlington votes to end sidewalk crowding ordinance

 “It does make it a challenge when folks are able to travel to other places with fewer restrictions,” he said, referencing the state’s decision to lift restrictions on nearly all businesses as part of its Phase 3 reopening — a move that D.C.’s immediate Maryland suburbs opted not to make.

+State health officials also said Wednesday that they are monitoring a slight rise in infections after the Labor Day holiday.

-Montgomery County Executive Marc Elrich (D) also announced Wednesday that the county has signed a contract with Maryland-based laboratory Cian Diagnostics, which supplied nasal swab tests to the local government after its previous vendor, AdvaGenix, was cited by federal inspectors.
+Montgomery County Executive Marc Elrich (D) announced Wednesday that the county has signed a contract with Maryland-based laboratory Cian Diagnostics, which supplied nasal swab tests to the local government after its previous vendor, AdvaGenix, was cited by federal inspectors.
 Cian already has a contract with the state Department of Health, which offered the county 5,000 tests a week for four weeks when officials ordered AdvaGenix to cease testing operations.

+During a radio interview Wednesday, Maryland Gov. Larry Hogan (R) said that while he is sympathetic to restaurant and bar owners who “have suffered more than just about any other industry,” he is reluctant to move to a higher capacity for indoor dining.
+The Restaurant Association of Maryland has asked for statewide capacity of 75 percent — up from 50 percent.

+“I’m pushing to get more capacity . . . but our doctors, because our positivity has not gotten down — we’ve stayed flat — they’re really strongly against it,” Hogan said on WBAL radio.

+Hogan said he wanted to avoid Maryland mirroring other states that opened bars and restaurants to full capacity, only to have surges that forced them to shut down.

 The greater Washington region on Wednesday reported 1,544 new infections and 52 additional deaths.
-Virginia had 845 new cases and 45 deaths, Maryland had 643 new cases and six deaths, while D.C. had 56 cases and one additional death.
+Virginia had 845 new cases and 45 deaths, Maryland had 643 new cases and six deaths, while D.C. had 56 new cases and one additional death.

 Virginia’s death toll was well above average for a second consecutive day, lifting its seven-day average number of fatalities to 27 — up from eight to start the week.
 The state reported a record 96 deaths on Tuesday, citing a reporting backlog that included deaths that occurred over the past month.